gabime/spdlog/README.md

 // {:s} - don't separate each byte with space.
 // {:p} - don't print the position on each line start.
 // {:n} - don't split the output to lines.
+// {:a} - show ASCII if :n is not set.

 #include "spdlog/fmt/bin_to_hex.h"